Leonhard Helmschrott: Life

+Early life, military service

 Helmschrott was born the son of a small farmer in a small hamlet on the western edge of Bavaria, not too far from Augsburg.
 He left school in 1935 and worked on the family farm.
 In February 1941 he was drafted into the army.
 He was sent to the eastern front where in September 1942, having already reached the rank of corporal, he was taken prisoner of war.

 He promptly agreed to cooperate with his Red army captors and was very soon agitating with fly-leaflets (to be dropped from light planes flying over German lines) and loud speakers in trenches on the Soviet-German frontline.
 However, he was soon taken away from the fighting, and helping with the Anti-fascist programme at the Krasnogorsk prison camp (Prison camp 27).
 Between February and July 1943 Helsmschrott was sent to the Antifascist school at Krasnogorsk, and it was here that he participated in the conference that founded the Soviet-based National Committee for a Free Germany (NKFD / Nationalkomitee Freies Deutschland).
 Helmschrott was elected a founder member.
 In the ensuring months and years he also produced the newspaper and contributed to the NKFD's "Free Germany" radio station.

+Arrival in East Germany

 After the war Helschrott left the prison camp at the end of November 1945, and on 8 December 1945, along with other prisoners of war including Luitpold Steidle and Matthäus Klein, was flown on a flight organised by the NKFD from Moscow to Berlin to be greeted by Walter Ulbricht, head of the nation building team that had itself arrived in Berlin from Moscow at the end of April 1945.
 Before the end of 1945 Helsmchrott had joined the Communist party (KPD).
 This, following the forced merger in what was becoming the Germany Democratic Republic (East Germany) of the KPD and the SPD left him, in 1946, a member of the new country's ruling Socialist Unity Party of Germany (SED).

+Newspaper editor, Karl Marx Party Academy

 He became editor of the KPD newspaper "Volkszeitung" ("Peoples' Newspaper") which was later renamed "LandesZeitung" ("Country Newspaper"), now a paper of the new SED (party), in Mecklenburg.
 In 1947 and 1948 he worked as a freelance journalist.
 In 1948 Helsmchrott was sent to the Karl Marx Party Academy.